Perth-Artifactory/website/src/pages/first_visit.md

 If your first visit will be during one of these events and you have a focused area of interest not covered by the event in question please [get in contact](mailto:info@artifactory.org.au) beforehand so we can make sure there's a volunteer around that can answer your specific questions.

-You're also welcome at every other event on our calendar but due to the specialised nature of other events there may not be volunteers around that can answer questions about The Artifactory itself.
+You're also welcome at every other event on our [calendar](/events) but due to the specialised nature of other events there may not be volunteers around that can answer questions about the Artifactory itself.

 ## What to do beforehand